Magical: arcane (25%)

 Council of Wyrms.

 Magical: To'vah, First Language (100%)

-Added below is also a line-up chart crafted by Axelotl to show relative sizes in the story.
+Also a line-up chart crafted by Axelotl to show relative sizes in the story.
 Thanks, Axe!

 Beings from a plane of lawful, structured fire and brimstone.
 Horns and red skin common.

-Magical: arcane, divine, nature (100%)
+Magical: arcane, divine, druidic, mystic, other (100%)

 Beings from a plane of constant struggle, no order, it is a void of chaos.
 Appearances vary greatly.

 Magical: arcane, demonic (100%)